Reminder of DFAT requirements for translations

-A DFAT audit has found a large number of translations performed by NAATI credentialed translators did not include the correct information needed for the translation to be accepted.
+A recent review conducted by the Department DFAT has found a large number of translations performed in Australia did not include the correct information in order for the translation to be accepted.

 A stamp/signature of a NAATI certified translator can be treated as an ‘official certificate’ for the purposes of issuing an apostille by DFAT, only where it is accompanied by additional information.
-This is to protect the integrity of NAATI, the translator and DFAT.
+This protects the integrity of NAATI, the translator, and DFAT.

-This means, that a translation submitted to DFAT must include all of the following:
+This means a translation submitted to DFAT must include all of the following:

-- Your NAATI stamp (including your Practitioner ID); AND
+- Your NAATI stamp (including your Practitioner ID)

-- A statement attesting to the truth and accuracy of the translation of the document presented e.g. “this is a true and accurate translation of the text provided on the attached document/s”; AND
+- A statement in English attesting to the truth and accuracy of the translation of the document presented e.g. “this is a true and accurate translation of the text provided on the attached document/s”

 - Your signature

-NAATI recommends that you adopt this practice as the standard for all your translation work.
+NAATI recommends that you adopt this practice as the standard for any translation work you undertake.

-A reminder that translators should not alter the look of official Australian government stamps.
-Stamps and seals should remain in original format.
-Should clarification be needed 'Seal’ can be included in brackets alongside the seal or stamp.
+Translators should not alter the look of official Australian government seals and stamps.
+Stamps and seals should remain in the original format.
+If clarification is needed, the word 'Seal’ can be included in brackets alongside the seal or stamp.